 9.Training module to follow quality criteria of UEMS EACCME for CPD accreditation 10.
-Conceptions will amply for HEMS EACOME lite 10.
-Consortium will apply for UEMS EACCME credits At short proposal stage 1.
-At least two entities must be involved.
-2. Any entity (whether EIT Health member or not) may apply Standardised Participants registration will be done on the EIT Health Academy Platform.
-Access to data participants' data will be shared (registration, evaluation, outcomes measures). uata Intellectual Intellectual Property is owned by the consortium Property Mandatory Outcome measurement framework must be defined to ensure the training has measurable Evaluation of outcomes.
-Outcome measurement data will be collected on the EIT Health Academy Platform activity and shared with the consortium.
+Consortium will apply for UEMS EACCME credits At short proposal stage At least two entities must be involved.
+Any entity (whether EIT Health member or not) may apply Standardised data Participants registration will be done on the EIT Health Academy Platform.
+Access to participants' data will be shared (registration, evaluation, outcomes measures).
+Intellectual Property Intellectual Property is owned by the consortium Mandatory Evaluation of activity Outcome measurement framework must be defined to ensure the training has measurable outcomes.
+Outcome measurement data will be collected on the EIT Health Academy Platform and shared with the consortium.
 A post activity test in the form of a multiple-choice questionnaire (MCQ) will be included in the module.
 Content of the MCQ will be provided by the activity lead.
 A pass score will be defined for learners willing to obtain the UEMS EACCME certificate.
 UEMS EACCME certificate will be delivered via the EIT Health Academy Platform.
-EIT Health EIT Health Certificates of Completion must be issued to eligible participants via the EIT Certificate of Health Academy Platform. completion Financial Revenue sharing model: 30% to consortium / 70% to EIT Health ecosystem return to EIT Health Health KPIs EITHE08.1: Participants in (non-degree) education and training (Mandatory) Sustainability The consortium must outline a well-defined sustainability strategy for continuing the training module beyond EIT Health funding.
-After the grant period, it is expected that the consortium will continue the training programme and, if agreed, can extend the collaboration with EIT Health by applying to the Recognition Programme (type B) which allows the programme to remain in the portfolio and benefit from per year.
-Mid-term review: once per year connected to deadline of critical milestone of the project.
-Monitoring All learners will be invited to join the EIT Health Alumni Community.
-EIT Health Project Management Office (PMO) will conduct a mandatory monitoring meeting All learners will be invited to join the EIT Health Alumni Community participants projects pre-proposals.
-Recruitment of For information, a minimum of 30 participants will come from the pre-selected innovation Activity lead and the consortium are not allowed to market their training modules using their own communications channels such as websites.
-The programme will follow the general communication and marketing guidelines of EIT Health.
-Marketing EIT Health will lead the marketing of the programme, ensuring its visibility through the relevant channels, so the recruitment of the yearly targets is successful.
-EIT Health services.
-In return Recognised programmes will continue to share their KPIs with EIT Health.
+EIT Health Certificate of completion EIT Health Certificates of Completion must be issued to eligible participants via the EIT Health Academy Platform.
+Financial return to EIT Health Revenue sharing model: 30% to consortium / 70% to EIT Health ecosystem KPIs (Mandatory) EITHE08.1: Participants in (non-degree) education and training Sustainability The consortium must outline a well-defined sustainability strategy for continuing the training module beyond EIT Health funding.
+After the grant period, it is expected that the consortium will continue the training programme and, if agreed, can extend the collaboration with EIT Health by applying to the Recognition Programme (type B) which allows the programme to remain in the portfolio and benefit from